SkylerAndersen/SkylerAndersen/README.md

-<html><h1 align="center">Skyler Andersen</h1><h3 align="center">Computer Programmer</h3></html>
+<html><h1 align="center">Skyler Andersen</h1><h3 align="center">Software Developer</h3></html>

 **About Me**
 >   Hi, my name is Skyler Andersen.
-I am a computer programmer, currently in year two of pursuing my Bachelors.
-I mainly program in Java, but I am proficient with C++, and use LaTeX all the time for notes and formal documents.
-I have also worked with MIPS for reverse engineering and to get experience with writing assemblers and disassemblers.
+I am a software developer, currently in year three of pursuing my Bachelors.
+I mainly write Java and C++, but am familiar with JavaScript, R, and Python.
+Additionally, I use LaTeX all the time for notes and formal documents.
+My primary areas of interest are enterprise software and embeded programming, and I have worked with MIPS for reverse engineering and to get experience with writing assemblers and disassemblers.

 **Current Projects**
->   Currently I am working on an attendance tracker to help teachers recognize students that need extra assistance remaining in the classroom and focussing on their studies.
-I am also working on a custom programming language usable for Minecraft data pack development, and a suit of compilers/transpilers to turn the programming language into a custom pseudo assembly/bytecode and into different Minecraft command syntaxes.
+>   I have just finished a Translator CLI for English<->Spanish translations, and a ToDo list I built to replace Microsoft ToDos (as there are some visual bugs in Microsoft ToDos on MacOS that I couldn't get past).
+Currently, I am working on a platformer I am building from scratch in Java; ask me about my AsynchronousDispatch, I'd love to talk about it.

 **Completed Projects**
-> Right now, I have one large project.
-This is my Assembly Project.
-The source code is not available, but I have left the code structure without implementation for reference.
-Additionally, my explorations folder has some code snippets from topics in computer science that I have looked into or explored.
-Finally, my LaTeX folder has examples of documents I have made with LaTeX.
+> Right now, I have a few large project.
+These include my Assembly Project, LocalTranslateEnEs, ToDos, and Gamification.
+Check them out.